-EDU229 SPE301 Educating the Exceptional Child Charact. of Exceptional Learners [PR: EDU227W; CR: EDU229F or IC] [PR: EDU229 & EDU229F] ditional hours of coursework in EDU t 6 hours at the 300-level or higher. or SPE, 8
+EDU229 Educating the Exceptional Child [PR: sophomore; CR: EDU229F] 3 SPE301 Charact. of Exceptional Learners [PR: EDU229 & EDU229F] 2 additional hours of coursework in ED ast 6 hours at the 300-level or higher. ,

 English

 The English major rests upon literature as its foundation - national and international texts, in English and in translation, by recognized and lesser known authors - and enables students to gain insight into the complexity of the human condition through reflective study and appreciation of this literature.
 In addition, writing is at the core of the English program, for writing, in its many forms, is the suitable expression of the English student's learning, integration of knowledge, and creativity.
 The following English courses enrich the student of the liberal arts by offering an awareness of literature in its historical, social, and intellectual contexts as well as the study and practice of writing in its diverse forms.
 The English major offers both a literature and a writing track.